David Jurgens

 It's me, David Jurgens!

 I research how humans behave by observing the things we say, what we do, and who we are.
-My research combines linguistic analysis and network science together to understand behavior in its natural social context.
+My research combines natural language processing and social psychology together to understand behavior in its natural social context.
 I collaborate with colleagues from areas such as Psychology, Linguistics, Digital Humanities, and Sociology to improve our theories using data-driven insights and methodologies.

 Publications